 With the advantage of new, enabling technologies that weren’t available before 2018, this new Universal Storage concept can achieve a previously-impossible architecture design point.
 The system combines low-cost QLC flash stores four bits in each flash cell as 16 different charge, or voltage, levels.
 Compared to less dense flash technology like MLC (2 bits/cell) and TLC (3 bits/cell) QLC flash has lower cost/bit and lower endurance.
 Drives and 3D Xpoint is a new non-volatile memory technology that has much lower latency and much higher endurance than NAND Flash.
 Optane is Intel’s trade-name for SSDs using 3D Xpoint as their storage media.
 VAST Universal Storage Systems use Optane SSDs to store system and element store metadata as well a...
 More memory (such as Intel 3D Xpoint is a new non-volatile memory technology that has much lower latency and much higher endurance than NAND Flash.
 Optane is Intel’s trade-name for SSDs using 3D Xpoint as their storage media.
 VAST Universal Storage Systems use Optane SSDs to store system and element store metadata as well a...
 More) with stateless, containerized storage services all connected over new low-latency NVMe is a new protocol designed specifically to provide systems access to non-volatile memory devices like SSDs.
 NVMe has much lower overhead, and allows much more parallel I/O than the older SCSI protocol. over Fabrics networks to create VAST’s The VAST DASE (Disaggregated Shared Everything Architecture) disaggregates (separates) the storage media from the CPUs that manage that media and provide storage services.
 This disaggregated storage, including all the system metadata, is shared by all the VAST Servers in the cluster.
 DASE allows use...
 More scale-out architecture.
 Next-generation global algorithms are applied to this The VAST DASE (Disaggregated Shared Everything Architecture) disaggregates (separates) the storage media from the CPUs that manage that media and provide storage services.
 This disaggregated storage, including all the system metadata, is shared by all the VAST Servers in the cluster.
 DASE allows use...
 More architecture to deliver new levels of storage efficiency, resilience, and scale.

 While the architecture concepts are sophisticated, the intent and vision of Universal Storage are simple: to bring an end to the data center HDD era and end the complexity of storage tiering that is a byproduct of the decades of compromises caused by mechanical media.
-This White Paper will introduce you to the VAST Data’s Universal Storage and the DASE architecture and explain how this new architecture defies all conventional definitions of storage.
+This White Paper will introduce you to VAST Data’s Universal Storage, the DASE architecture, and explain how this new architecture defies all conventional definitions of storage.
 In breaking the classic price/performance tradeoff, this system features all-flash performance at archive economics to simplify the data center and accelerate all modern applications.

 The DASE Architecture

 VAST Universal Storage is based on a new scale-out architecture concept consisting of two building blocks that are scaled across a common NVMe Fabric.
-First, the state (and storage capacity) of the system is built from resilient, high-density NVMe-oF storage enclosures.
+First, the state (and storage capacity) of the system is built from resilient, high-density NVMe-oF (Non Volatile Memory express over Fabrics) extends the NVMe protocol to allow systems to access NVMe SSDs over fabric networks like Ethernet and/or Infiniband as well as PCIe connections. storage enclosures.
 Second, the logic of the system is implemented by stateless docker containers that each has the ability to connect to and manage all of the media in the enclosures.
 Since the compute elements are disaggregated from the media across a data center scale Fabric, each can scale independently – thereby decoupling capacity and performance.

 In this The VAST DASE (Disaggregated Shared Everything Architecture) disaggregates (separates) the storage media from the CPUs that manage that media and provide storage services.
 This disaggregated storage, including all the system metadata, is shared by all the VAST Servers in the cluster.
 DASE allows use...
-More (DASE) architecture, every VAST Server in the cluster has direct access to all the cluster’s storage media with PCI levels of low latency.
+More (DASE) architecture, every Stateless VAST Servers, which run in VAST Server Containers, provide all the storage protocol and management services in a VAST Cluster.
+Each VAST Server can directly access all the Optane and QLC SSDs in all the VAST Enclosures in the VAST Cluster. in the cluster has direct access to all the cluster’s storage media with PCI levels of low latency.

-VAST Servers provide the intelligence to transform enclosures full of 3D XPoint and QLC SSDs into an enterprise storage cluster.
-VAST Servers serve file and object protocol requests from NFS and S3 clients and manage the global namespace, called the The VAST Element Store defines how VAST Universal Storage Systems store files and objects and the metadata that describes them.
+VAST Servers provide the intelligence to transform enclosures full of 3D XPoint and QLC flash stores four bits in each flash cell as 16 different charge, or voltage, levels.
+Compared to less dense flash technology like MLC (2 bits/cell) and TLC (3 bits/cell) QLC flash has lower cost/bit and lower endurance.
+SSDs into an enterprise storage cluster.
+VAST Servers serve file and object protocol requests from NFS, S3, and Server Message Block is the file protocol developed by Microsoft.
+The now obsolete and deprecated version 1.0 was known as CIFS.
+Primary file protocol for Windows and OS X. clients and manage the global namespace, called the The VAST Element Store defines how VAST Universal Storage Systems store files and objects and the metadata that describes them.
 The Element Store is neither a traditional file system nor an object store, abstracting both to create an abstraction that serves both the hierarchical presentation of a fi...
 More.

 All the VAST Servers in a cluster mount all the storage devices in the cluster via NVMe-oF, providing global and direct access to all the data and metadata in the system.
 With this global view, VASTOS distributes data management services (erasure encoding, data reduction, etc) across the cluster’s CPUs so that cluster performance scales linearly as more CPUs are added.